About Virginia Ramey Mollenkott

 Mollenkott is a member of NOW, the Women’s Institute for Freedom of the Press, and the Religious Coalition for Reproductive Choice.
 She also serves as a manuscript evaluator for the Journal of Feminist Studies in Religion; and was a member of the translation committee for the New International Version of the Bible (1970 - 1978); and of An Inclusive Language Lectionary (National Council of Churches).
 She is also a member of the Fellowship of Reconciliation, CLOUT... and served on the Board of Pacem in Terris.

 In 1978, she co-authored Is The Homosexual My Neighbor?
 A Positive Christian View, which was expanded and updated in 1994.

 She has lectured widely on lesbian, gay, and bisexual rights and has also been active in the transgender cause, serving as co-author of Transgender Journeys (2003).
 She recently contributed a chapter titled, "Trans-forming Feminist Christianity," to New Feminist Christianity: Many Voices, Many Views, edited by Mary Hunt and Diann Neu (2010).

-Mollenkott, who has one son and three granddaughters, earned her B.A. from Bob Jones University, her M.A. from Temple University, and her Ph.D. from New York University.
+Mollenkott, married to Judith Suzannah Tilton, has one son and three granddaughters.
+She earned her B.A. from Bob Jones University, her M.A. from Temple University, and her Ph.D. from New York University.